Boeing set to retry test flight in bid to take on SpaceX - KTVZ

 By Jackie Wattles, CNN Business

-Boeing is slated to launch its long-anticipated Starliner spacecraft — which is built to carry NASA astronauts — on an uncrewed test flight to the International Space Station, a follow-up to the company’s botched first attempt 18 months ago, tomorrow.
+After several delays, Boeing is now slated to launch its long-anticipated Starliner spacecraft — which is built to carry NASA astronauts — on an uncrewed test flight to the International Space Station, a follow-up to the company’s botched first attempt 18 months ago, on Wednesday.
 It will be a decisive moment for Boeing and NASA, as the traditional aerospace giant seeks to join SpaceX in ferrying people to the station.

 The Starliner was scheduled to launch from Florida Friday afternoon and dock with the ISS on Saturday.
 But when a new laboratory module from Russia, called Nauka, docked at the space station Thursday morning, the module’s thrusters began unexpectedly firing.

-Though NASA confirmed no one was in danger and ground teams regained control of the space station after about an hour, Starliner’s take off will be delayed in order to allow mission control to “continue working checkouts of the newly arrived Nauka module and to ensure the station will be ready for Starliner’s arrival.”
+Though NASA confirmed no one was in danger and ground teams regained control of the space station after about an hour, Starliner’s take off was delayed in order to allow mission control to “continue working checkouts of the newly arrived Nauka module and to ensure the station will be ready for Starliner’s arrival” and liftoff was rescheduled for Tuesday.

-Boeing is now expecting to launch no earlier than Tuesday, August 3, though the 45th Weather Squadron at Patrick Space Force Base is saying that there is a 40% chance that poor weather will postpone the launch further.
+But Tuesday morning, Boeing revealed it detected issues with the valves in the Starliner’s propulsion system, delaying the flight another 24 hours.

 Boeing’s Starliner test launch is among the most important missions of the year for the company and NASA.
 The spacecraft is expected to be Boeing’s answer to SpaceX’s Crew Dragon, which has already begun flying astronauts and ushered in the return of human spaceflight to US soil after a decade-long haitus.
 Both Boeing’s Starliner and SpaceX’s Crew Dragon were developed under contract with NASA, though they’ll be owned and operated by their respective companies, and are designed to take astronauts and possibly tourists to and from the ISS.